 Monster romance, as a literary genre, occupies a unique niche at the intersection of the eerie, the fantastical, and the passionate.

-It’s an exploration of affection in the face of the unconventional, a love letter to the beings that lurk in the shadows of our collective imaginations.
+It’s an exploration of affection in the face of the unconventional, a love letter to the beings that lurk in the shadows of our collective imagination.

 Central to the genre’s appeal is its casting of non-human entities in the roles traditionally reserved for human protagonists in romantic narratives.